svalinn/DAGMC/doc/install/index.rst

 1. A basic understanding of Unix/Linux shell commands and how to navigate the shell, for installing dependencies and DAGMC enabled codes
-2. MCNP6_ source code, if you intend to install DAG-MCNP6 (or MCNP5_ soruce
+2. MCNP6_ source code, if you intend to install DAG-MCNP6 (or MCNP5_ source
     code for DAG-MCNP5)
 3. FLUKA_, if you intend to install FluDAG
 4. Coreform Cubit_ for the creation of geometry